crudecomputer/hldr/README.md

 # Placeholder

-*Easy, declarative data seeding for PostgreSQL*
+*Simple, declarative data seeding for PostgreSQL*

 > See [Journey](https://github.com/kevlarr/jrny)
 > for a complementary, straightforward SQL-based database migration tool.

-Placeholder strives to make generating test data much more succinct and cleaner than using SQL, PL/pgSQL, or even other programming languages with dedicated factory libraries, like Python and FactoryBot.
+Placeholder strives to make generating _simple_ data much more succinct and cleaner than using SQL, PL/pgSQL, or even other programming languages with dedicated fixtures and factory libraries.

 With some powerful, easy to read syntax and a single `hldr` command, you can have a well populated database in no time without setting up